RogueTex/StreamingDataforModelTraining/medium_post/final_medium_report.md

 | OCR | ~75% avg confidence |
 | Anomaly Detection | 98.0% accuracy, F1 0.98, AUC 0.99 |
 | Ensemble Benefit | ~+9% vs. best single model |

+Below is a walkthrough of the earlier sample receipt: the key fields were detected, the anomalies were cleared, and the agent approved it end to end.

 ![End-to-end results summary](https://raw.githubusercontent.com/RogueTex/StreamingDataforModelTraining/main/assets/images/AGENTIC_WORFLOW_FINAL_RESULT_SUMMARY.png)